DAXGRID/open-ftth-notification/README.md

 # OpenFTTH notification server

-A socket server, that is only purpose is to rebroadcast notifications between the OpenFTTH system components.
+A socket server that rebroadcast notifications between the OpenFTTH system components.